developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/licensing/index.md

 -----

 #### Mass-deploy a License File
-Any of the Deployment License files described above can be mass-deployed using [Zebra Stage Now](/stagenow/2-3/about/) or an MDM system with a few simple steps.
+Any of the Deployment License files described above can be mass-deployed using [Zebra StageNow](/stagenow/2-3/about/) or an MDM system with a few simple steps.

 **To mass-deploy a Deployment License file**: